What is Private Medical Insurance?

 How are the premiums calculated?

 For HealthBridge policies, your premium will be calculated using a number of factors including your age and location.
 If you move home during a policy year then you must tell us immediately and be aware that this may affect the amount of premium you pay.
-Your postcode will also affect which hospitals you will be able to access.
+The first born child on the policy will not have to pay premiums until the renewal following their 18th birthday.

 The Society will determine the amount of premium payable at the start of each policy year and you will also be advised within a reasonable timeframe before the renewal date of your policy.